Trouble Understanding Speech

 The audiogram shows the audiologist which frequencies you struggle to hear, and helps them determine which hearing aids will help you hear your best.

-Hearing aids: providing just the right amplification at just the right frequencies
+Hearing aids: Providing just the right amplification at just the right frequencies

 New technologies in hearing aids make them highly programmable, and customizable to each person’s specific hearing needs.
 This is far superior to the one-size-fits-all approach of simple off-the-shelf amplification devices.